How our lifestyle and choices affect breast cancer risk.

 We’ve developed a web resource called BRISK where you can find out more about the types of physical activities you can take up, register and track your daily activity, as well as share your own ideas for getting active and hear from other women about theirs.

 Breastfeeding your children slightly reduces your risk of breast cancer.
 The longer you breastfeed in total, the more your risk of breast cancer is reduced.
+For example, breastfeeding one child for one year would lower your risk of breast cancer as much as breastfeeding two children for six months each.

 Read our blog, 'Does breastfeeding affect your risk of breast cancer?'